-a.
-Upon the receipt of a complete application, the City Manager, or his or her designee, shall review the application and may refer the application to such appropriate City departments as are impacted by the proposed filming for review, evaluation, investigation, and recommendations regarding approval or disapproval of the application.

-- b.
-As part of its due diligence, for filming occurring on public property, the City may seek to acquire basic information about the proposed film and/or a treatment for the film. - b.c.
-Proposed filming which includes the building or assembly of temporary structures, pyrotechnics, or open flames may also require review by the DeKalb County Fire Department and/or Fire Marshal. - e.d.
-Any oOnsite food vending or preparation may also require review and certification by the DeKalb County Health Department.
-Filming production companies are encouraged to use local Dunwoody businesses to provide craft services. - d.-Prior to granting a filming permit, the City may seek to acquire a copy of the script and/or treatment for the film to determine if the film includes material or information that violates Georgia's obscenity laws or would be prohibited from being associated with a federal or state government.
-The City may review any portion of the script or treatment that, in the City's sole discretion, presents or may present the City or any of its departments, employees, officials or agents in a negative or embarrassing light.
-If the film does contain such material or scenes, the application may be denied.
-This condition shall apply to all filming throughout the duration of the filming in Dunwoody.
+- a.
+Upon the receipt of a complete application, the City Manager, or his or her designee, shall review the application and may refer the application to such appropriate City departments as are impacted by the proposed filming for review, evaluation, investigation, and recommendations regarding approval or disapproval of the application. - b.
+As part of its due diligence, for filming occurring on public property, the City may seek to acquire basic information about the proposed film and/or a treatment for the film. - c.
+Proposed filming which includes the building or assembly of temporary structures, pyrotechnics, or open flames may also require review by the DeKalb County Fire Department and/or Fire Marshal. - d.
+Onsite food preparation may also require review and certification by the DeKalb County Health Department.
+Catered and/or pre-packaged food is not subject to this provision.
+Filming production companies are encouraged to use local Dunwoody businesses to provide craft services.